✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Macau to avoid the crowds and the heat?
+When is the absolute best time to visit Macau to avoid both the crowds and the heat?

-How do I get around Macau efficiently, and is it walkable?
+How do I get around Macau efficiently without relying solely on taxis?

 What is the cheapest month to visit Macau, China?